-The Vibration Singing Chair: Resonance in Therapy Joanne Loewy DA, LCAT, MT-BC Louis Armstrong Center for Music and Medicine
+The Monochord Singing Chair: Resonance in Music Therapy, by: Joanne Loewy DA, LCAT, MT-BC, Louis Armstrong Center for Music and Medicine

-The Vibration Singing Chair, from feeltone, has served as an important instrument to the patients we serve at The Louis Armstrong Center for Music and Medicine at Beth Israel Medical Center in our Music Therapy program.
+The Vibrational Singing Chair from feeltone, has served as an important instrument to the patients we serve at The Louis Armstrong Center for Music and Medicine at Beth Israel Medical Center in our Music Therapy program.

-I have appreciated that I have the ability to tune the strings and have used consonant intervals which have been made profound in octaves, fourth and fifths.
+I've appreciated that I have the ability to tune the strings and have used consonant intervals which have been made profound in octaves, fourths and fifths.
 Most often, I have tuned the chair strings in octaves.

-For doctors, nurses, and others, it was an eye catcher at first, because the wood is attractive and resembles nature.
+For doctors, nurses, and others, it was immediately an eye-catcher, because the wood is attractive and resembles nature.
 Posed in the corner reception area of the clinic, many would ask: “What is that chair?”
-As we described it as a “vibration chair, used for healing”-staff would ask: “May I tr it out?”
+As we described it as a “vibration chair, used for healing”, staff would ask: “May I try it out?”

-There are numerous patients who have benefited from the breath glissando release sounds I use accompanied by the string glissando-from low to high and then absorption… where the strings resonate and saturate through the warm wood into the body.
-In a general way, this warm up takes only about five minutes and creates “flow” and a sense of “homeostasis” or “self integration” or “synchrony between the body-mind-spirit” as one of my pianist musician players often says.
+There are numerous patients who have benefited from the breath glissando release sounds I use accompanied by the string glissando from low to high and then absorption… where the strings resonate and saturate through the warm wood into the body.
+In a general way, this warmup takes only about five minutes and creates “flow” and a sense of “homeostasis”, “self integration” or “synchrony between the body-mind-spirit” as one of my pianist musician players often says.

 There are two patients who have particularly benefited from the vibration singing chair (also known as the monochord chai or MonChair.)

 One was an opera singer who used the chair for neuropathic pain.
 Her pain was constant and she described it as “radiating from her neck to her fingers and toes.”
 At stressful times, the pain was so severe that she would come to our sessions with flat affect, and white coloring.
 Once she would remove her coat, tears would fill her eyes: “I am in horrible pain-ALL of the time.”
 The medication was not taking affect, and her hands were twitching and eyes were squinting.